grezxune/gatsby-tommy-treb/src/pages/posts/2020-1-16/self-development-yes-please.md

 Write this down on a piece of paper, and keep it somewhere you'll see it and be reminded of it every single day.
 Meditate on this, think about it once per hour.
 Once you convince yourself of this fact, your life WILL change for the better!
 You will start seeing opportunity where you used to see failure, or worse yet, where you used to see nothing at all.

 I didn't come up with this quote, so don't let me fool you.
 A man by the name of Bob Proctor said this in a youtube video titled ["Abundance Meditation"](https://www.youtube.com/watch?v=lssNBHXz4Vw), and it is now my favorite quote of all time.
-I am going to be getting my very first tattoo and associating it with this quote.
-I'm very excited for that!
+I would recommend taking 20 minutes to listen to this meditation video at least once.
+My first tattoo is going to be a depiction of this quote.

 How can I prove this is true?